aaamirash/CS416-Sound-Music-and-Computers/README.md

 Assignment overviews:

 Week 1/2:
-  Clipped: Produced a soundwave using sine wave formula and then created a clipped version.
+  Clipped: Produced a soundwave using sine wave formula and then created a clipped version at a specified magnitude.

 Week 2/3:
    Chord builder: A personal small project playing around with stacking notes in an array